From the horse’s mouth

 - Groups are composed of a minimum of 2 riders and a maximum of 8 international riders, plus guides.

-- Non-riders will be offered a hiking programme, in autonomy with GPS device and roadbook.
-You will hike for around 4hrs a day and meet the riders for lunch.
-Price on request.
+- Non-riders will be offered a hiking programme.
+You will hike for around 4 hours each day and meet the riders for lunch.
+Please contact us for prices.

 - There is a strict 85 kg / 13.3 stone / 190 lbs rider weight limit on this trail (including riding gear).
 If you weigh more than that, an additional horse can be arranged at a supplement, please contact us before booking.